G-Core/product-documentation/documentation/cloud/container-registry/manage-container-registries.md

 ### Manage multiple users with group actions

-There’s an option to simultaneously delete multiple users or change their permissions using **Group action**s.
+There’s an option to simultaneously delete multiple users or change their permissions using **Group actions**.
 To do so, select checkboxes next to the users you want to modify and then choose the needed action from the **Group actions** dropdown.

 <img src="https://assets.gcore.pro/docs/cloud/container-registry/manage-container-registries/group-actions-users.png" alt="Users settings with the highlighted group actions dropdown" width="80%">